Welcome, Expedition Team!

 MEDICAL INFORMATION

 You will need to complete this form as it includes your basic medical history as well as any important medical information we may need in case of an emergency aboard the vessel.
 You will need to bring this completed form to the boat as this will be collected when you arrive.
+Please do not send this via email.

-please note: You are responsible for obtaining all required vaccinations and health prevention measures prior to arrival.
+Please note: You are responsible for obtaining all required vaccinations and health prevention measures prior to arrival.
 If you have any medical concerns about your fitness for the voyage, please contact us and we can discuss the issue with you and our Ship’s Doctor, Dr. Spike Briggs, of Medical Support Offshore before you come aboard.

 TRAVEL TO AND FROM SEA DRAGON

 When making your travel arrangements it’s important to remember that sailing is subject to changeable sea conditions and the weather, so some leeway should be made in your plans for unpredictable delays and to give yourself time to allow for any holdups.
-You might be able to connect with other crew members in your travels to and from the boat.

 COMMUNICATIONS ON BOARD

-– Very short incoming and outgoing email messages = no charge
+*Very short incoming and outgoing email messages = no charge

-– Sending photographs as attachments and long chunks of text = $0.10US per kB of data.
+*Sending photographs as attachments and long chunks of text = $0.10US per kB of data.
 So a 20 – 30kB image (this is what we usually send and is OK for web) is $2-3US

-– Outgoing phone calls (incoming not possible) = $1.50US per minute
+*Outgoing phone calls (incoming not possible) = $1.50US per minute

 ELECTRICITY USAGE